Skip to main content

 At Shark Lawyers for Men, we know that child custody is the most important issue for so many men going through divorce.

-But Illinois Child Custody Laws for Fathers can be confusing and overwhelming.
+But Illinois child custody laws for fathers can be confusing.
 Many fathers feel that the process is biased in the mother’s favor.
 How can you use this process to protect your rights as a father and preserve your relationship with your child?

 From our team of experienced family law and fathers’ rights lawyers, here’s everything you need to know about child custody laws in Illinois.